bens6477/rock-paper-scissors-lizard-spock/README.md

 1. Once saved the link to the page will be provided above the ‘Source’ sub-section upon refreshing.
 1. The live link can be found here - https://bens6477.github.io/rock-paper-scissors-lizard-spock/

 ## Credits
 ### Content
+* Embedding selection buttons within the attack options in the image adapted from [Stack Overflow](https://stackoverflow.com/questions/24435397/).
+* Creating a countdown feature before revealing the result adapted from [Carl Anderson](https://carlanderson.xyz/creating-timed-sequences-in-javascript-using-settimeout/).
+* Dynamically hiding elements from view during gameplay adapted from [Career Karma](https://careerkarma.com/blog/css-hide-element/).
+* Functions running immediately when assigning event listeners adapted from [Stack Overflow](https://stackoverflow.com/questions/16310423/addeventlistener-calls-the-function-without-me-even-asking-it-to).
+* Alerts disturbing the flow of events adapted from [Sweet Alert](https://sweetalert2.github.io/).
-* Additional code credits are provided in the [Bugs](#bugs) section.
+* In-context code credits are provided in the [Bugs](#bugs) section.
+* All fonts were imported from [Google Fonts](https://fonts.google.com/specimen/Russo+One/).
-* The icons in the footer and game area were taken from Font Awesome.
+* The icons in the footer and game area were taken from [Font Awesome](https://fontawesome.com/v5.15/icons/).
-* All fonts were imported from Google Fonts.

 ### Media
 * The main figure with attacks was taken from the images in this eBay [T-Shirt](https://www.ebay.co.uk/itm/273532646173).
 Each individual attack image was cropped from the parent image above.